turpault/proxy/docs/oauth2-custom-endpoints.md

 2. **Redirect Loops**: Check that the `callbackRedirectPath` doesn't point to a protected route that requires authentication.

 3. **Session Not Found**: Verify that the session endpoint path matches between your frontend requests and the OAuth2 configuration.

+4. **Login Path Not Working**: Make sure the `loginPath` is included in `publicPaths` and that your frontend is using the correct path.

 ### Debug Logging